Aidaa Peerzada

 As an actor, Aidaa has performed with Marin Theatre Co., Word for Word, SFBATCO, Pittsburgh Public Theatre, Illinois Shakespeare, Utah Shakespeare, Steppenwolf, American Players Theatre, and Quantum Theatre.
 One of her favorite roles was “The Social Distance Butterfly,” a character of her creation who floated around San Francisco as part of the Yerba Buena Center for the Arts Creative Core, an effort that brought artists into communities to spread Covid safety awareness in 2020.

-Workshops of her original work include Children of the Wise (Prop Theatre) Aliyah and The Princess Jasmine Barbie ( Catalyst: Theatre Think Tank, Meet Cute LA) SHINING, (The New Roots Theater Festival; SFBATCO), One Google and One (SFBATCO), and She co-wrote the book and story for the original musical Sunflowered, which is premiering in Northern Sky Theatre’s 2022 season.
-She was a semi-finalist for the 2020 Bay Area Playwrights Festival.
-In her writing, she often explores the phenomenon of the erasure of BIPOC people in popular history, and her plays focus on excavating cultural mythology to inform the present.
+Workshops of her original work include "Children of the Wise" (Playwrights Foundation, Prop Theatre) "Aliyah and The Princess Jasmine Barbie" ( Meet Cute LA,Catalyst: Theatre Think Tank, Playwrights Center SF ) "SHINING", (The New Roots Theater Festival; SFBATCO), "One Google and One" (SFBATCO).
+She co-wrote the book and story for the original musical "Sunflowered" which premiered at Northern Sky Theatre.
+In her writing, she explores the impact of cultural erasure and the possibilities of reclaiming lost history.

 She has assistant directed for Giovanna Sardelli at Magic Theatre.
 She has also assisted Marcelo Javier at SF Bay Area Theatre Co.
 She recently directed a staged reading of Pilgrimage by Humaria Ghilzai and Bridgett Portman Dutta in the ‘New Threads’ series at Golden Thread Productions.
-This fall, she Co-Directed a staged workshop of Sign My Nam to Freedom for SFBATCO’s ‘New Roots Theatre Festival.
+She Co-Directed a staged workshop of Sign My Nam to Freedom for SFBATCO’s ‘New Roots Theatre Festival.
 Aidaa believes that theatre can be a transformative space where social change and solution-building happen.
 Her work is a form of activism that builds conscious empathy between communities.
 In spaces she leads, she seeks to explore complex social issues in a way that inspires wonder, awe, curiosity, and laughter.